The Respiratory System

 Morphology

-• Destruction of smooth muscle and elastic tissue
+• Destruction of smooth muscle & elastic tissue.

 Clinical Features